19wh1a0592/DBMS/README.md

 # DBMS
-It has programs of DBMS lab
+It has the programs of DBMS lab